Spectral Augmentation for Self-Supervised Learning on Graphs: Structural Invariance Matters in GCL

 \section{Structural Invariance Matters in GCL}

-\textbf{Structural Invariance.} Despite that multiple topology augmentation methods have been proposed, little effort is made to answer a fundamental question: \textit{what invariance of the graph should GCL capture?} We argue that the invariance should preserve the essential structural properties about the graph, which are robust to small edge perturbations.
-We term it as \textit{structural invariance}.
-To capture the structural invariance of the graph via GCL, effective topology augmentation should focus on perturbing sensitive edges that can easily cause changes on structural properties.
-Then by minimizing the contrastive loss, the information about the edges causing structural instability is minimized in the learned representations, inspired by the InfoMin principle~\citep{tian2020makes, suresh2021adversarial}.
+\textbf{Structural Invariance.} Despite that multiple topology augmentation methods have been proposed, little effort is made to answer a fundamental question: \textit{what invariance information should GCL capture?} We argue that an ideal GCL encoder should preserve \textit{structural invariance}, which is defined as the invariance of the encoder's output when perturbing a constrained number of edges that cause large changes to the structural properties of the input graph:

+where $\mathcal{D}(\cdot, \cdot)$ is a distance metric, and $p(\cdot)$ can be defined as a vector-valued function of the graph's structural properties, such as the diameter of the graph, whether the graph is connectivity, the clustering coefficient, etc. One may focus on particular properties when designing the function $p(\cdot)$.
+To realize structural invariance via GCL, effective augmentation should focus on sensitive edges whose perturbation can easily cause large property change.
+Then by minimizing the contrastive loss $\mathcal{L}_\text{GCL}$, the edges causing structural instability are regarded as noise, and the information related to these edges will be ignored by the encoder, inspired by the InfoMin principle~\citep{tian2020makes}.

-Capturing structural invariance requires the topology augmentation to identify the importance of edges to the structural properties, while the augmentation with uniformly random edge perturbation fails to realize this.
+Capturing structural invariance requires the topology augmentation to identify the sensitivity of edges to the structural properties, while the augmentation with uniformly random edge perturbation fails to realize this.
 The discrepancy motivates the following pre-analysis to demonstrate a potential opportunity of improvement upon uniform perturbation.